Skip to main content

 The second relation here is the more useful, as it gives the probability that the (nondimensional) amplitude will exceed a given value.
 It follows directly from the former equation, since (roughly) the cumulative distribution is the derivative of the probability density.

-This page titled 5.4: Maxima At and Above a Given Level is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Franz S. Hover & Michael S. Triantafyllou (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.4: Maxima At and Above a Given Level is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Franz S. Hover & Michael S. Triantafyllou (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.